 - Additional service-level parameters can be set when sharing layers.
 For more information, see Configure service parameters.

 - Scene layer packages now support points and point cloud layers in addition to multipatch layers.

-- Web tools can be shared to Portal for ArcGIS.
+- Web tools can be shared to ArcGIS Enterprise portals.

-- Locators can be shared to Portal for ArcGIS.
+- Locators can be shared to ArcGIS Enterprise portals.
 For more information, see About sharing your locator to your portal.

 Extend ArcGIS Pro

 - The ArcGIS Pro SDK for Microsoft .NET is now available.
 You can use it to extend the ArcGIS Pro application.